chekuda/trywebpack/README.md

 For build frontEnd Web Applications

+### Runs
+    - For generate dev-build: npm run build
+    - For generate pro-build: npm run build-pro
+    - For run the server with virtual build: npm run server

 ### Why do we need a build step?

     - Reduce number of requests to the server